MitulMistry/paper-trader/README.md

 export FLASK_ENV=development
 export SECRET_KEY=""
 export DATABASE_URL=""
-export IEX_API_KEY=""
 export NEWS_API_KEY=""
 ```
 Insert the url for the Postgresql database in the quotes after DATABASE_URL.
 Generate a secret key using a tool of your choice and insert it.
-Insert the News API and IEX API keys in their respective spots as well (after registering for accounts).
+Insert the News API key in its respective spot as well (after registering for an account).

 Run migrations with the command `flask db upgrade` or `python -m flask db upgrade`.
 Then run either `flask run` or `python -m flask run` to start the development server.